jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 \langle A, B \rangle = \mathrm{trace}\left(A B^T\right) = \mathrm{trace}\left(A^T B\right).
 $$

-Taking the inner product of the JVP with the cotangent value $W$, we have
+Taking the inner product of the JVP with the adjoint value $W$, we have

 $$
 \langle W, \dot{Y} \rangle = -\mathrm{trace}\left(W^T Y \dot{X} Y\right).